thehall16/ats-capstone/README.md

 # ats-capstone

-11/11/2025
+11/29/2025
-still need to figure out what LCD to use.
+still need to figure out what LCD to use./ Display (maybe LCD maybe a Uart serial port connection)

-find out hiow to indicate what step of gen sim we are on LEDs or on the LCD

-need to add the perhipheral inits, ex.
-GPIOs and ADC
+Moved Firmware to Keil to easily use stm32cubemx for hal librarys and pin configuration.

+Getting accurate readings from ZMPT101B display currently via uart and puTTY terminal.

+Daughter board is in waiting on one componet to fully assemble

+Reworking main PCB may use nucleo board instead of standalone mcu due to time constraint aswell as code being formatted for the nucleo currently.

+May need a new 12v power supply the cheap ups scares me.

+We're gonna need a bigger boat (AC side housing for isolation).